PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 # Update $ErrorView with simplified views for Error Messages

 When an error occurs in PowerShell, the customers on-screen error message experience currently provides a level of detail that obscures the exception message from being recognized and read by new or occasional PowerShell users.
 The addition of a simplified error view will improve both comprehension and troubleshooting experience.
-A new cmdlet 'Resolve-ErrorRecord' will provide complete detailed view of the fully qualified error when desired.
+A new cmdlet `Get-Error` will provide complete detailed view of the fully qualified error when desired.

 ## Motivation

 The on-screen experience, when receiving an error message, is controlled through the views NormalView (the default) and CategoryView.
-These are user selectable through the preference variable $ErrorView.
-This RFC describes Changing '$ErrorView to an enumeration and adding one additional dynamic view to improve readability; 'ConciseView'
+These are user selectable through the preference variable **$ErrorView**.
+This RFC describes Changing **$ErrorView** to an enumeration and adding one additional dynamic view to improve readability; 'ConciseView'

 - ConciseView - provides a concise error message suitable for new or occasional PowerShell users and a refactored view for advanced module builders.
 If the error is not from a script or parser error, then it's a single line error message.
-Otherwise, you get a multiline error message that contains the error and a pointer and error message showing where the error is in that line.
+Otherwise, you get a multiline error message that contains the error, a pointer and error message showing where the error is in that line.
 If the terminal doesn't support Virtual Terminal, then vt100 color codes are not used.

-A comprehensive detailed view of the fully qualified error, including inner exceptions, will be provided by the `Resolve-ErrorRecord` cmdlet.
+A comprehensive detailed view of the fully qualified error, including inner exceptions, will be provided by the `Get-Error` cmdlet.

-'$ErrorView' shall contain the original views for backward compatibility and to lessen this breaking change.
+**$ErrorView** shall contain the original views for backward compatibility and to lessen this breaking change.
 The view list is as follows:

 - ConciseView
 - NormalView